How to help

 Halifax City Council

-Council took initiative to help regulate infill activities in the Northwest Arm - and now they are reviewing those same options for Dartmouth Cove.
+Council took initiative to help regulate infill activities in the Northwest Arm - and now they are looking to enact those same options for Dartmouth Cove.
 Regulating infill in the Cove will help build a more cohesive and thoughtful future for the Dartmouth Waterfront.
 Help them understand that Atlantic Road Construction and Paving is not the dictator when it comes to the future of our community.

 Contact City Council